MusicGenerator/mumble-ruby-pluginbot-docker/README.md

 ## Mumble-Ruby-Pluginbot-Docker
-This is a dockerized music bot named [Mumble-Ruby-Pluginbot](https://github.com/dafoxia/mumble-ruby-pluginbot).
-It contains the bot itself and a MPD server.
+This is a dockerized music bot named [Mumble-Ruby-Pluginbot](https://github.com/MusicGenerator/mumble-ruby-pluginbot).
+It contains the bot itself and an MPD server.

 The bot uses the current devel branch with many new features compared to the master branch.